A Torah Mantel Filled With Heart: A Family’s Tribute of Love

 This Torah mantel began with a message from Michelle, and from the very first phone call I knew this was going to be something very special.

-A bit of background: Michelle and her husband, William, wanted to dedicate a Torah in honor of their three boys: Shalom (Sandy), Mark (Mordechai Tzvi), and Daniel (Daniel Chaim).
+A bit of background: Michelle and her husband, William, wanted to dedicate a Torah in honor of their three boys: Sandy (Shalom), Mark (Mordechai Tzvi), and Daniel (Daniel Chaim).
 Two of the boys, Mark and Daniel, live with severe autism.
 The family wanted this Torah and the mantel to give them kavod, a dignity and presence they don’t always get from this world.

 I was touched right away.

-And to make it even more meaningful, this new Torah would stand in the same aron hakodesh as a previous parochet I had already made for their community.
+And to make it even more meaningful, this new Torah would stand in the same aron hakodesh as a previous parochet and several other Torah mantels I had already made for their community.
 So this one had to be just as beautiful, but also totally unique!

 Getting to Know the Boys